Cozy Peach Kitchen

 • ×

-Home » Recipes » Sides
+Home » Recipes » Vegetarian Side Dish Recipes

 Stovetop Gouda Mac and Cheese

-Published: Oct 31, 2020 · Modified: Apr 27, 2022 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Apr 15, 2024 · Published: Oct 31, 2020 by Cassidy Reeser, MS, RD · This post may contain affiliate links

 Cheddar and gouda combine to make this ultra creamy and rich stovetop mac and cheese!
 Ready in under 30 minutes and perfect as a holiday side.

-Overhead view of white dish holding mac and cheese on a wooden background
+Overhead view of white dish holding mac and cheese on a wooden background.

 Macaroni and cheese might be my definition of comfort food.
 I’m not sure why it took me so long to share a traditional mac recipe (I do have the less traditional vegan macaroni and cheese and butternut squash mac and cheese, though!).

-It’s surprisingly really easy to make homemade mac and cheese.
+It’s surprisingly really easy to make homemade gouda mac and cheese.
 You might never want to go back to the boxed kind after making this recipe because it’s just so creamy, velvety and delicious.

 All you need is 30 minutes and a handful of ingredients like Gouda and sharp cheddar to make the rich mac and cheese sauce.